No ofrecemos comida. Aquí es donde puedes Encuentre comida gratis aquí.

 This bill would ensure any household eligible for the Earned Income Tax Credit gets at minimum $300.

-Patrocinador (es): Prosper CA Coalition
+Patrocinador (es): Prosper California Coalition

 Posición: Apoyo